bernadev91/simple_tasklist/README.md

 A proper Queue worker should be used when deploying the application, otherwise the delay won't be taken into consideration and the notification will be sent straightaway.

+The mail server used for development has been Mailhog, which runs on port 1025.
+If a different configuration is to be used, make sure the .env file is updated accordingly.

 ## Challenges/Trade-offs

 I wanted to make sure I used the latest stable Laravel version (10.10 in this case), and I knew there were tools that would provide all the scaffolding for this type of application, so I tried to use them as well.
 That's why I chose Laravel Breeze.

-The biggest challenge has been the usage of Tailwind, because I'm used to using Twitter Bootstrap, and in Tailwind there are no pre-fabricated components: they need to be created one by one.
+The biggest challenge has been the usage of Tailwind, because I'm used to Twitter Bootstrap, and in Tailwind there are no pre-fabricated components: they need to be created one by one.
 I used it because Laravel Breeze uses Tailwind by default and I wanted to follow Laravel's recommended way instead of installing external packages.

 Since the primary interest of this small application was just to showcase the usage of Laravel with a Vue front-end, many features and usability enhancements have been ommited, although they would be absolutely necessary if the application was to be deployed in a real live environment.